All babies are different. Some poo every time they feed; others can go days without a poo. This is all normal.

 Most babies will go through about 6 to 8 nappies a day - that can be almost 3,000 in your baby's first year!

-Listen to Dianne Zalitis, midwife and Clinical Lead for Pregnancy, Birth and Baby, talk about baby poo on the podcast Feed Play Love.
+Listen to Dianne Zalitis, midwife, talk about baby poo on the podcast Feed Play Love.

 Constipation versus diarrhoea